 These days, people don’t need to search very far for an effective way to give back to their communities.
-With the growing demand for corporate social responsibility, the development of junior boards, and the rise of virtual volunteerism, anyone with a desire to contribute to the common good can find a creative way to do so.
+With the growing demand to volunteer for organizations via corporate social responsibility, the development of junior boards, and the rise of virtual volunteerism, anyone with a desire to contribute to the common good can find a creative way to do so.

 Juggling the demands of jobs and family, adults might face a tough choice, as they consider how best to fit “giving back” into their daily lives.
-Should they volunteer their time at a local organization, donate money, or serve on a board?
+Should they volunteer for organizations, donate money, or serve on a board?

 Each possibility comes with a different set of dynamics to consider.
 To help our readers make the best possible decision, we’ve ironed out the benefits, requirements, and caveats of each choice.

-Benefits: When done on a regular basis, volunteering can become a meaningful experience.
-Research shows that people who volunteer regularly experience better health, become more marketable, and feel happier.
+Benefits: When done on a regular basis, choosing to volunteer for organizations can become a meaningful experience.
+Research shows that people who regularly volunteer for organizations experience better health, become more marketable, and feel happier.
 Over time, volunteers see the tangible impact of their work, which makes them feel like they are making a lasting difference.
 Often, volunteering allows people to practice and sharpen their skills.
-Volunteering can also give people a break from their usual activities, providing a welcome and relaxing escape.
+Choosing to volunteer for organizations can also give people a break from their usual activities, providing a welcome and relaxing escape.

-Requirements: Unlike writing a check or swiping a credit card, volunteering demands a person to be present and engage in work of some kind.
+Requirements: Unlike writing a check or swiping a credit card, those who volunteer for organizations must be present and engage in work of some kind.
 These days, “being present” can mean many things, as volunteering can be done traditionally at soup kitchens, tutoring centers, or large events; or, it can be done unconventionally, as a virtual volunteer or as a part of a skills-donor program.

-Caveats: In order for volunteering to reap real rewards, people should be realistic about what time they can commit to volunteering.
+Caveats: In order for volunteering to reap real rewards, people should be realistic about what time they can commit to volunteer for organizations.
 Even if it’s just an hour every Monday, volunteers should commit to that and stick to it.
 Research also shows that once volunteers block out time on their schedule, they actually feel like they have more time to give.

-Benefits: Some people recognize that they are either too swamped with other obligations or otherwise not personally suited to volunteer, and so they donate money instead.
+Benefits: Some people recognize that they are either too swamped with other obligations or otherwise not personally suited to volunteer for organizations, and so they donate money instead.
 Organizations need financial contributions, so the importance of this kind of support shouldn’t be dismissed as less genuine than volunteering.

 Requirements: People should budget their donations in their monthly or annual budgets, making sure to include donations as expenses within their means.
 Also, people should obtain letters or receipts from the charities, indicating the amounts donated, which people can use for deductions on their taxes.